Vantiv-eCommerce/litle-sdk-for-python/README.md

 Setup
 -----
+1) Download and install the PyXB library from http://pyxb.sourceforge.net/overview_how.html

+2) Download and install the mock library from http://pypi.python.org/pypi/mock

-1) Install the LitleOnline Python SDK from it.
+3) Install the LitleOnline Python SDK.

->git clone git://github.com/LitleCo/litle_sdk_for_python.git
+>git clone git://github.com/LitleCo/litle-sdk-for-python.git

-2) Add the LitleSdkPython and LitleSdkPythonTest libraries to your Project References
+4) Add the LitleSdkPython library to your Project References or interpreter path

-3) Once the SDK is downloaded run our setUpTest.py
+5) Once the SDK is downloaded run our LitleSdkPythonTest/setupConfig.py

-4) Run LitleSdkPythonTest.all.test_all.py
+6) Run LitleSdkPythonTest/all/test_all.py

-5) Create a python file similar to:
+7) Create a python file similar to:

 ```python
 from litleSdkPython.litleOnlineRequest import *